eartru/allumettes/README.md

 Download python 3 - 32bits(https://www.python.org/downloads/windows/) and execute the file .exe

-In your environment variables, add the path to python.exe dans to the pip.exe in the Scrpt directory
+In your environment variables, add the path to python.exe and to the pip.exe in the Script directory

 Open the cmd and install some packages